back to work

 05

-Closing in on the App Store and Play Store release: TestFlight rounds with real plant-killers, copy tuned across seven languages, and a free tier that earns the paid Spruit+ instead of locking the basics behind it. spruit.app holds more on each feature.
+Shipped to the App Store and Play Store: TestFlight rounds with real plant-killers, copy tuned across seven languages, and a free tier that earns the paid Spruit+ instead of locking the basics behind it. spruit.app holds more on each feature.

 designing with AI